DISHDevEx/fonpr/README.md

 ## __1. Agent__
 An Agent is responsible for implementing a policy, i.e. mapping observed system state to desired control actions.
 The policy can be informed by subject matter experts, or learned independently by a reinforcement learning (RL) algorithm.

+**All agents currently ingest data via prometheus server, and take actions against a yml file that controls the target application.**

 **General usage:**
 * Agent lives as a script in the agent.py file.
 * The Agent script is run automatically on deployment in the network cluster as a containerized application, and executes its logic at regular intervals.